Validator Compensation

 Claiming Rewards

 Rewards accumulate per era (~24 hours).
+Recommended: claim monthly, aligned with the EUR exchange cycle.

 pilier-cli staking payout-stakers \